Executive Director: Susan Adele Huizenga

 What we did immediately in response to the shut-down of non-essential services in CT:

-Beginning in March, WPAA-TV has maintained a skeletal staff to maintain our 24 x 7 cablecast schedule.
+Beginning in March, WPAA-TV’s skeletal volunteer staff maintained our 24 x 7 cablecast schedule.
 Remote assignments were planned for our three Interns to enable them to meet their graduation requirements.
 Congrats to Evann, Mike, and Garrett.
 We discontinued all other work placements and scheduling of non-essential volunteer activity.
 Studio production ceased for all talk and performance shows (BG, CR, CM, MM, TK, MwP, Drums, HKB).
 Equipment loans were extended for individuals working on projects remotely.
 Our 3-Minute Movie Challenges was redesigned to include a coVIDEO Challenge.
+The Record-Journal shared this as a story.

 Changes in support of Community

-Churches began using remote platforms.
-We modified our support to them to continue providing Same Day Sunday TV cablecasts and we welcomed Christ Presbyterian Church, Islam Weekly, and Resurrection Church to our program schedule.
+As spiritual communities began using remote platforms, we modified our support to them in our decades-old Same Day Sunday TV cablecasts.
+Welcomed Christ Presbyterian Church, Friday Prayers (Islam), and Resurrection (Catholic) Church to our program schedule.

 We modified our program schedule to support MORE at-home learning activities in STEaMc beginning at 5 AM daily, our In2languages content was changed daily instead of weekly.
-After nap-time Story-time was added to the schedule 4:30 PM Weekdays as was Silver Sneakers Level fitness programs especially for seniors at 1 or 4 PM weekdays.
+After nap-time Story-time was added to the schedule 4:30 PM Weekdays as was Silver Sneakers Level fitness programs especially for seniors.
+The Fit’n 30, or other 30-minute fitness programing, is moving to 9:30 am weekdays in October

 Corona Virus Specials with stories from around the world produced by DW were added to local news beginning at 5 or 6 PM.